-For many import car enthusiasts the R33 Skyline is still one of the most beautiful machines ever produced.
-Even as new models of cars are developed and older ones are updated, the clean lines and unique design elements of Skylines continue to make them stand out from most other cars on the road.
+For many enthusiasts the R33 Skyline is still one of the most beautiful cars ever produced in Japan.
+Even as new models are developed and older ones are updated, the clean lines and unique design elements of Skylines continue to make them stand out from most other cars on the road.

-Eric (wasuber) had wanted an R33 for years and when the opportunity came to own one nearly 4 years ago he had to jump on it.
-His first priority on the build was to focus on performance rather than try to change its appearance – something he was already happy with.
-This is why aside from a set of Volk Racing CE28N's and Tein RS coilovers, the rest of the exterior remains the same as it was when it rolled off of the assembly line in Japan.
+Eric had wanted an R33 for years and when the opportunity came to own one nearly 4 years ago he had to jump on it.
+His first priority on the build was to focus on performance rather than try to change its appearance (something he was already happy with).
+This is why aside from a set of Volk Racing CE28N’s and Tein RS coilovers, the rest of the exterior remains the same as it was when it rolled off of the assembly line in Japan.

 Eric would like to thank the following people for all of their help with his build: Tim Hatfield at F.A.M.E.in Redmond, WA, Ray Stonehocker at Garage Autohero, Chris at FRSport.com, Adam at Feast, Naser Kamel at Pride Performance, and Sean Morris (aka The GT-R Skyline Guru).

 Fully built RB26:

 Custom OEM intake with single Q45 TB with AEM methanol injection system